cxli233/customized_upset_plots/README.md

 * The official way to install `ComplexHeatmap` is via `devtools::install_github("jokergoo/ComplexHeatmap")`, which requires the `devtools` package.
 * For mean separation plots, a suggested package is [ggbeeswarm](https://github.com/eclarke/ggbeeswarm), a violin plot, but with actual data points.
 * For color palettes, suggested are `viridis` and `RColorBrewer` packages.
 * If you want to save plot as .svg file, you may need the R package `svglite`.
-If you are using Mac, you may need to install XQuart.
-[Link](https://www.xquartz.org/)
+If you are using Mac, you may need to install [XQuart](https://www.xquartz.org/).

 # Getting started
 Here are example scripts for 3 sets.